 Can I cancel or edit my transaction in Simplex?

-You can cancel your transaction as long as it hasn't approved, canceled or declined.
+You can cancel your transaction as long as it hasn't approved, canceled, or declined.
 Also, if you don't complete the verification process, your transaction will be canceled.
-Once a payment is approved, it is not possible to cancel it since it’s already been processed and cannot be retrieved back.
+Once payment is approved, it is not possible to cancel it since it’s already been processed and cannot be retrieved back.
 The same goes for transaction edit: once your transaction has been made, it isn't possible to edit any of the payment details.

 Will I need to complete a verification process every time I use Simplex and why do I need to complete it?

 Yes, there is a possibility you may need to go through the verification process on the Simplex’s side in an effort to keep the funds safe.

 You will need to provide the Simplex team with the following:

 - a clear photo of yourself in front of the screen, showing the virtual credit card account used in the transaction with the following info: the first and last 4 digits of the credit card number, the name on card, and the expiration date.

 - any sort of identification (Driver’s license, ID, passport, etc.).

 Please note Simplex requires this information to successfully complete the verification process.